thebusfactor/p11/M1_Requirements/Dylan_Report_Contribution.md

 *Actions of actors:* | *Actions of system:*
 --- | ---
-1. User clicks on line they wish to delete. | 2.
+1. User clicks on line they wish to delete, to select it. | 2.
 System updates visual feed to highlight line and indicate it is selected.
 3. User pressed on delete button. | 4.
 System removes highlighted line, and updates the visual feed to show this.

-###### 7. Requires MVP Use Case 1, boots software, selects and updates bus line of detection
+###### 7. Requires MVP Use Case 1, selects and updates bus line of detection
-Goal statement:
+Goal statement: To be able to select a bus detection line/object of choice and move it.

 Use Case Body
-Summary:
+Summary: This use case describes the interactions between the user and system when attempting to move a detection line.
-Actors:
+Actors: User (primary), system (secondary)
 Main Success Scenario:

 *Actions of actors:* | *Actions of system:*
 --- | ---
-*Still* | `renders`
+1. User clicks on line they wish to update, to select it. | 2.
+System updates visual feed to highlight line and indicate it is selected.
-1 | 2
+3. User drags line to where they want on the screen (or clicks on the edges to change length/angle of line). | 4.
+System updates as this is happening to indicate this change.